dell/terraform-provider-powerflex/README.md

 The Terraform Provider for Dell Technologies (Dell) PowerFlex allows Data Center and IT administrators to use Hashicorp Terraform to automate and orchestrate the provisioning and management of Dell PowerFlex storage systems.

-The Terraform Provider can be used to manage SDCs, volumes, snapshots, snapshot-policies, storage pools, SDSs and protection domains.
+The Terraform Provider can be used to manage SDCs, volumes, snapshots, snapshot-policies, storage pools, SDSs, protection domains, devices, users, MDM cluster, fault sets and firmware repository.

 ## Table of contents